yannickjemmely/Mida/README.md

 ## Usage
 Below some introductory usage examples, for the complete documentation, please refer to the [API documentation](https://github.com/).
-Operating is possible with any broker supporting Web MetaTrader 4/5 and any broker directly integrated in Mida.
+Operating is possible with: any broker supporting Web MetaTrader 4/5;
+any broker directly integrated in Mida.

 ### Broker account login